-Both private, local authority and other public body landlords are covered, as well as a tenant who sub-lets a property falling within the scope of the Regulations.
+Both private, local authority and other public body landlords are covered, as well as a tenant who sublets a property falling within the scope of the Regulations.
 The Regulations do not apply to properties let on a tenancy of less than six months or more than 99 years.

-The Regulations contain similar requirements for non-domestic properties.
+The Regulations contain similar requirements for domestic properties, although commencement dates are different.
 Where a property is of mixed use, in that it contains both residential and commercial units (such as a shop with a flat / flats above), and these are let separately, the relevant provisions for domestic property will apply to the flats, and the non-domestic requirements to the shop.
 If the property is let as a whole then the landlord will need to examine the tenancy to determine whether it is a residential or commercial lease.